-This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha.
+This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha in April 2017.
 He has over 25 years of experience in more than 35 countries and has founded several companies, including SEAD Innovator Sproxil, Inc., a social venture that provides a consumer SMS and app product verification service to help consumers avoid purchasing counterfeit products, and We Scale Impact, a consulting firm that specializes in global health ventures.

 Any startup, whether socially focused or not, faces resource constraints.
 They are especially challenged to find the right team members to help build an initial idea into a scaling enterprise.
 Founders often will take on any smart, motivated person for the “right price” (sometimes a volunteer) but in my experience from having founded several ventures, that approach can actually be more harmful than helpful.
 The most successful hires embody an organization’s culture, have the right skills for the role and demonstrate the capacity to quickly adapt.

 You may have heard the saying that cultural fit is the most important criteria to hire on and I fully agree.
 If your organization operates strictly “by the book,” it’s highly unlikely a free-wheeling, unstructured employee will thrive in it.
 That doesn’t mean you shouldn’t have diversity in work styles at all but rather that some core organizational values shouldn’t be compromised.
 Think about the core values of the enterprise or maybe your venture’s mission or vision.
 There are likely several immutable concepts there and you should evaluate if the candidate passionately embraces those ideals or at the very least doesn’t oppose them.
 Discuss those values during the interview and see if the person reacts passionately, only somewhat positively or indifferently.